Wednesday, June 23rd 2021, 9:05 am - Extreme heat is a fact of life in Canada's summer months, and it's not to be taken lightly.

 The biggest loser from extreme heat would be agriculture (A 2011 drought in Texas caused crop losses in excess of $5 billion, according to Time Magazine.
 Imagine that stretched out over half a continent), which will face increased stress due to extreme heat episodes, especially if accompanied by drought.
 That has a knock-on effect: Crop losses mean scarcity, which means a jump in food prices the following year.

 Though farming is the biggest example, that's just the tip of the iceberg.
 Power demands during heat waves could overload aging grids, hitting offices and factories and harming productivity, to say nothing about increased consumer hydro costs.
 More ER visits for heat-related illnesses will bloat health budgets.

 Increased water demand, for drinking and cooling, could be harder to meet, especially during periods of low rainfall AND extreme temperatures.
 Fishing suffers as well, as fish can be susceptible to warmer water temperatures, which also encourage the growth of algae.

 And that's just the regular effects of a hot day.
 The more extreme heat events, the more wildfires Canada and other nations are likely to get.

 Aside from being a threat to lives if not properly warned, they are an economic drain, especially when they hit infrastructure.

 The Good Creek wildfire in Okanagan Mountain Park, approaching Lakeshore Rd, near Kelowna, BC, Canada.
 Taken July 19, 2018.
+(Getty Images)

 The 2015 season, particularly in western Canada, was a savage one, fuelled by extreme heat and little rainfall.
 B.C. saw more than 300,000 hectares burned, while almost half a million hectares burned in Alberta.